-Hi everyone, Hayley here, welcome to my new blog.
+Hi everyone, Lucy here, welcome to my new blog.
 I’m constantly sharing interesting stories and recommendations with my friends and every time I do, they always say “Why don’t you start a blog?”
 So I did!

 After I finished school, I was a bit disillusioned with what I wanted to do with my life.
 I’ve always been a creative person and I love to travel, so I worked for two years as a secretary at an insurance company (not very exciting, unless you count the office gossip) and did the odd creative project on the side: drawing portraits, designing logos, even curated a couple of small exhibitions at an art gallery.
 Eventually, I pooled all my savings and after turning 21 decided to go see the world.

 In a way, I decided to follow my stomach and started off by visiting the places that were home to my favourite foods.
 First I travelled all over the UK, looking in on friends that scattered after school and visiting their universities.
 Fell in love in, and with, Scotland.
 I spent a few amazing weeks in Italy, enjoying every pasta known to man, incredible (and super cheap!) local wines and sketching their amazing architecture.
 Then I went to visit friends in China and sampled some of the most eclectic street foods I’d ever seen while trying my hand at traditional Chinese calligraphy and ink painting.
 Spent a fascinating week in Egypt which was both amazing and hideous – I’ve always been obsessed with Ancient Egypt, even studied hieroglyphs a bit in my teens, but it’s definitely not the nicest place to visit as a woman travelling solo.